husarion/kortex_joystick_demo/README.md

 #### Running on custom computer with gamepad

 > **Note:**
-> Gamepad docker is launched by default on the Pnahter robot.
-To use it directly from your PC you have to disable it on the robot first.
-See [Disable Gamepad on the Panther robot](#disable-gamepad-on-the-panther-robot) section for instruction.
+> Gamepad docker is launched by default on the Panhter robot.
+To use it directly from your PC, you have to disable it on the robot first.
+See [Disable Gamepad on the Panther robot](#disable-gamepad-on-the-panther-robot) section for instructions.

 1. Clone this repo